Bandelier CCC Historic District

 After the war, Los Alamos National Laboratory continued to be a major research and development center, attracting scientists from around the world.
 Today, Los Alamos County is known for its scientific research, high-tech industry, and natural beauty.
 It remains a tight-knit community with a unique and complex history that is deeply intertwined with the atomic age.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Los Alamos County, New Mexico.
+This timeline provides a concise overview of the key events in the history of Los Alamos County, New Mexico.